The Making of Asian Studies: Critical Perspectives

 GS/GEOG 5700 3.0 / ANTH 5500 / CMCT 6536 / CMCT 6136 / HUMA 6135 / SOCI 6745)

-Faculty members with expertise in Asian Studies and extended first-hand experience of research in different Asian countries offer the course each year.
-Any graduate student interested in Asia will find this unique and interdisciplinary course to be extremely valuable for their professional and scholarly development.
+Faculty members with expertise in Asian Studies and extensive first-hand experience of research in different Asian countries offer the course each year.

 Who Can Take the Course?

 This is the required core course for the Graduate Diploma in Asian Studies (GDAS).

 All students currently pursuing or planning to conducting research in Asia or Asian diasporas are encouraged to take this one-of-a-kind course at York.
 Exposure to social theory is valuable but not necessary.

 This course will be offered in the Winter term on Fridays from 3pm to 6pm in 1020 Vari Hall, Keele Campus.

 To register for this course, please contact Yvonne Yim at email@example.com or 416.736.2100 ext 55106.